jugstalt/docs-gviewonline/en/source/setup/run-local.rst

 .. note::

     When you access the *gView.Server* for the first time, usually no administrator user is defined.
-The *gView.Server* operates independently of *gView.Web* and does not access the user settings of this application.
+The *gView.Server* operates independently of *gView.WebApps* and does not access the user settings of this application.

     It is advisable to click on the red **Manage** tile after logging in and